dmedri/roaster/README.md

 Check R updates and build sources

-## Informations
+## Introduction

+This project is an attempt to design new deployments of R and add new admin utilities.

-This tool is a bash prototype with some notable features:
+Since the early bash prototypes there are some notable features:

 * check info about the latest R stable release;
 * show the status of your (system) R installations;